MirandaL27/horror_game/README.md

-# MERN-Template
+# Horror Game

 # Description
-The purpose of this project is to provide a template for MERN stack applications containing boiler plate code.
-It's supposed to provide developers with the basics of a MERN application so that applications can be put together quickly.
+The purpose of this project is to create a point and click horror game using the skills I learned in the bootcamp.
+It will use the Mern tech stack along with graphics libraries like pixi.js and testing software like Cucumber.

 # Technologies used
 * Node.js